binaryage/totalfinder-web/acknowledgements.md

     *    must display the following acknowledgement:
     *    ÒThis product includes cryptographic software written by
     *     Eric Young (eay@cryptsoft.com)Ó
-    *    The word ÔcryptographicÕ can be left out if the rouines from the library
+    *    The word "cryptographic" can be left out if the routines from the library
     *    being used are not cryptographic related :-).
-    * 4. If you include any Windows speciÞc code (or a derivative thereof) from
+    * 4. If you include any Windows specific code (or a derivative thereof) from
     *    the apps directory (application code) you must include an acknowledgement:
-    *    ÒThis product includes software written by Tim Hudson (tjh@cryptsoft.com)Ó
+    *    "This product includes software written by Tim Hudson (tjh@cryptsoft.com)"
     *
-    * THIS SOFTWARE IS PROVIDED BY ERIC YOUNG ``AS ISÕÕ AND
+    * THIS SOFTWARE IS PROVIDED BY ERIC YOUNG "AS IS" AND
     * ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
     * IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE
     * ARE DISCLAIMED.
 IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE